pgRouting/workshop/docs/un_sdg/chapter_3_sdg3.rst

 Pre-processing roads and buildings data
 --------------------------------------------------------------------------------
-First step is to pre-process the data obtained from Chapter-2.
-This section will work the graph that is going to be used for processing.
+First step is to pre-process the data obtained from :ref:`Data for Sustainable Development Goals` This section will work the graph that is going to be used for processing.
 While building the graph, the data has to be inspected to determine if there is any invalid data.
-This is a very important step . . . .
+This is a very important step to make sure that the data is of requires quality. pgRouting can also be used to do some Data Adjustments.
+This will be discussed in further sections.

 Inspecting the database structure ...............................................................................